-On 28 March 2023, the Board approved the transfer of business to Coforge UK Limited from Company DPA UK Limited and Coforge SF Limited with effect from 01 April 2023, an affiliate of Coforge Limited (the ultimate holding Company).
-Subsequent to the year end, the Company entered into a Business Transfer Agreement (BTA) on 01 April 2023 to transfer its Business including all assets, liabilities and contracts to Coforge U.K. Ltd. on a going concern basis at a purchase consideration equivalent to the net book value of its assets and liabilities.
+On 28 March 2023, the Board approved the transfer of business to Coforge UK Limited from Coforge DPA UK Limited and Coforge SF Limited with effect from 01 April 2023, an affiliate of Coforge Limited (the ultimate holding Company).
+Subsequent to the year end, the Company entered into a Business Transfer Agreement (BTA) with Coforge DPA UK Limited and Coforge SF Limited on 01 April 2023 to transfer its all assets, liabilities and contracts to Coforge U.K. Ltd. on a going concern basis at a purchase consideration equivalent to the net book value of its assets and liabilities.